Facebook Tracking

 CASE STUDY THREE

 Jemima works at Apple Farm 5 mornings a week, and Pear Farm 5 afternoons a week.
 She is told what time she must start and finish and she has a regular day off.
 She must ask if she wants to have time away from the yard (i.e. holidays).
-Jemima is employed at both yards, she has two employers and has a contract and has her tax and NI paid by PAYE by both her employers.
-If Jemima was told or decided that she was self employed at either establishment it would be a case of false self-employment.
+Jemima is employed at both yards; she has two employers and has a contract with each, and has her tax and NI paid by PAYE by both her employers.
+If Jemima was told or decided that she was self employed at either establishment, it would be a case of false self-employment.

 BLOG ARCHIVE